-'Keke' or Keijo Erik Rosberg was born in Sweden on December 6.
-1948, but was raised in Northern Finland.
+Keijo Erik Rosberg was born in December 1948 in Sweden, but he was raised in Northern Finland.
 He had a relatively late start to his racing career; he began at the age of 24 in the Finnish Formula Vee.
 From 1976 to 1978, he competed in the Formula Two, Formula Atlantic and Formula Pacific, which were the feeder series for Formula One.

 In 1978, he made quite an impression with a victory at the F1 BRDC International Trophy at Silverstone.
 This was a non-championship event but many top drivers competed including Emerson Fittipaldi, Mario Andretti, James Hunt, Jacky Ickx, Ronnie Peterson or Clay Regazzoni.
 Keke Rosberg was faster than all of them in a Cosworth-powered Theodore TR1.